By-Election Candidate Information September 2025

 Students must be free to cast their vote without undue influence or pressure.

 Candidates may not stand and watch students when they vote as the student would be under pressure to vote for that particular candidate.
+Candidates may not touch any electronic devices belonging to voters while campaigning, as every device is a polling station.
 While you may offer students benefits such as inviting them to a watch party to help students remember to you and listen to you, any benefits offered to voters must not be contingent on voting for that candidate.
 You cannot offer students any rewards that they get after they have voted for you, as this would be deemed as undue influence.

 Obey the law, union and university policies.